marooncn/learning_note/paper reading/Reinforcement Learning.md

 ### Reality Gap
 [Sim-to-Real: Learning Agile Locomotion For Quadruped Robots](https://arxiv.org/pdf/1804.10332.pdf)(arxiv 2018, Google, "We  narrow  this  reality  gap  by  improving  the  physics simulator and learning robust policies.") <br>
-[Sim-to-Real Transfer of Robotic Control with Dynamics Randomization](https://xbpeng.github.io/projects/SimToReal/2018_SimToReal.pdf)(ICRA 2018, "By randomizing the dynamics of the simulator during training, we are able to develop policies that are capable of adapting to very different dynamics") <br>
+[Sim-to-Real Transfer of Robotic Control with Dynamics Randomization](https://xbpeng.github.io/projects/SimToReal/2018_SimToReal.pdf)(ICRA 2018, "By randomizing the dynamics of the simulator during training, we are able to develop policies that are capable of adapting to very different dynamics".) <br>
+[Solving Rubik’s Cube with a Robot Hand](https://openai.com/blog/solving-rubiks-cube/)(OpenAI 2019, "we developed a new method called Automatic Domain Randomization (ADR), which endlessly generates progressively more difficult environments in simulation.
+This frees us from having an accurate model of the real world, and enables the transfer of neural networks learned in simulation to be applied to the real world.") <br>
 [Closing the Sim-to-Real Loop: Adapting Simulation Randomization with Real World Experience](https://arxiv.org/pdf/1810.05687.pdf)(ICRA 2019, "Rather than manually tuning the randomization of simulations, we adapt the simulation parameter distribution using a few real world roll-outs interleaved with policy training") <br>

 ### Other issue